PluralKit/PluralKit/docs/2-command-list.md

 - `pk;member <name> color [color]` - Changes the color of a member.
 - `pk;member <name> birthdate [birthdate]` - Changes the birthday of a member.
 - `pk;member <name> delete` - Deletes a member.
+- `pk;random` - Shows the member card of a randomly selected member in your system.
 ## Switching commands
 - `pk;switch [member...]` - Registers a switch with the given members.
 - `pk;switch move <time>` - Moves the latest switch backwards in time.